nurmians/vcf_helper/README.md

 # VCF helper
 Python scripts for DNA sequencing data VCF (Variant Call File) manipulation, sorting and comparison.

 # sort_vcf.py

-A tool for sorting VCF (Variant Call File) into numerical order based on the contig numbering.
-This tool uses the UNIX sort command.
+A tool for sorting VCF (Variant Call File) data based on contig and coordinate numbering by using the UNIX sort command.
 Input can be provided from a file or STDIN and the sorted output is directed to STDOUT.
-Contigs otside of chomosomes 1-22, X and Y will be sorted by coordinate and added to the end of the file in the order they are encountered in the input.
+Contigs outside of chomosomes 1-22, X and Y will be sorted by coordinate and added to the end of the file in the order they are encountered in the input.